OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/overview.md

 ## Commands for Handling Files ##

 * [CopyFile](CopyFile/CopyFile) - copy a file to a new file
+* [ListFiles](ListFiles/ListFiles) - list the files and folder within a folder or a URL
 * [RemoveFile](RemoveFile/RemoveFile) - remove a file
 * [WebGet](WebGet/WebGet) - download a file from URL